boltops-tools/ufo/docs/_docs/customize-cloudformation.md

 ## Override Cfn Template

 You can override the source template that ufo uses by creating your own and saving it at `.ufo/settings/cfn/stack.yml` in your project.
-It is recommend that you copy the source code and work from there [cfn/stack.yml](https://github.com/tongueroo/ufo/blob/master/lib/cfn/stack.yml).
-Use this approach as a last resort only when absolutely necessary as it'll likely break with future version of ufo.
+It is recommended that you copy the source code and work from there [cfn/stack.yml](https://github.com/tongueroo/ufo/blob/master/lib/cfn/stack.yml).
+Use this approach as a last resort only when absolutely necessary as it'll likely break with a future version of ufo.

 ## CloudFormation Stack Name